Betta Fish Temperature Requirements:

 This depends on many factors, like where you live or where the tank is placed in your house.
 For example, in a non-air-conditioned room in Florida, your betta may not need a heater.
 But anywhere else, where a betta fish tank heater to your setup.

 Over the years, pet stores have been largely criticized for their treatment of betta fish.
-Customers are given the impression that betta fish somehow do not need the kind of setup other fish need.
+Customers are given the impression that betta fish do not need the setup other fish need.

 While we can control our temperature in virtually any environment, the same cannot be said for your betta, like other pets, they rely on you to make sure they are comfortable.